 Those needles are not going to release the adhesions (which are spread out and are usually present in many layers) and restore full flexibility, circulation and function to the muscle.

-The only thing that can do that is some form of deeper manipulation – And I prefer and advocate the hands-on variety.
+The only thing that can release stubborn adhesions is some form of deeper manipulation – And I prefer and advocate the hands-on variety.

-I believe advanced massage techniques are the best way to accomplish this – whether you use Self Massage Therapy Techniques
+I believe advanced massage techniques are the best way to accomplish this – whether you use the Self Massage Techniques that I teach here in The Classroom

 Or you seek out the help of someone trained in them.